Virginia Federal Criminal Defense Lawyer

 Speak with our Virginia Federal Defense Lawyers about Your FBI, OIG, IRS, or DEA Investigation

-Oberheiden, P.C.’s federal defense team has significant experience in high-stakes federal investigations.
+Oberheiden, P.C.’s federal defense team has significant experience in high-stakes federal investigations in Richmond and across Virginia.
 If your business, practice, or reputation is at risk, we can use our experience on both sides of FBI, OIG, IRS, and DEA investigations to put in place a strategy with the sole goal to protect you.

 For more information and legal advice tailored to the specifics of your investigation, please contact us to schedule a free and confidential case assessment.
 To speak with Virginia federal criminal defense lawyers in confidence, call (888) 519-4897 or tell us how we can help online now.